TradeTrust/documentation/docs/topics/tradetrust-website/qr-code.md

 - `key` 1a8d6... will be then be used to decrypt the document at `uri` with 95524... on TradeTrust web application end.

 > Note that the `key` value is up to integrators on how it should be managed.
-Do note that the process of encrypting the document is at your discretion.
+Do note that the process of whether to encrypt your document is at your discretion.

 ### TradeTrust web application